RanjithThurai/PersonalFinanceTracker/README.md

 node server.js
 ```
 3. Setup the Frontend
-Open a new terminal window, navigate to the frontend directory, and start the React app.
+Open a new terminal window,
+navigate to the frontend directory,and start the React app.
 ```
 cd frontend
 npm install
 npm start
 ```
 🌐 Deployment

 The project is pre-configured for modern hosting platforms.
 You can find specific configuration files in the root directory:

 Backend: Deploy to Render or Railway using the included render.yaml or Procfile.